 Thanksgiving is the holiday that seems to get overlooked a lot.
 We just finished all the fun Halloween books and we are getting all our winter and Christmas books ready.
-Don’t forget that there are some great Thanksgiving books that your students will love!
+Don’t forget that there are some great Thanksgiving read alouds that your students will love!

 One of my favorite read alouds is Thanksgiving at the Tappletons by Eileen Spinelli.

 This is a story about all the trouble that come along with fixing Thanksgiving dinner.
-The turkey goes sliding out the door and the other holiday foods get ruined in humorous ways.
+The turkey slides out the door and the other holiday foods get ruined in humorous ways.
 So what do the Tappletons do?
 They eat a nontraditional meal for dinner.

 Mr. Moose goes out looking for a turkey to have for Thanksgiving dinner.
-The rest of Mr. Moose’s friends come along for the journey.
+In addition, the rest of Mr. Moose’s friends come along for the journey.
 Mr. Moose finds Turkey and brings him home for dinner.
-After getting to the Moose’s home, Turkey realizes he is a guest and not the dinner.
+However, after getting to the Moose’s home, Turkey realizes he is a guest and not the dinner.

 Thanksgiving by Gail Gibbons is a nonfiction book that gives facts about Thanksgiving.
 There are facts about the Pilgrims and Native Americans.
 Gibbons also describes traditions we have with Thanksgiving.

 Thank You, Sarah: The Woman Who Saved Thanksgiving by Laurie Anderson is about Sarah Hale and her persistent pursuit in making Thanksgiving a national holiday.
-It took her 38 years of letter writing to get Thanksgiving recognized as a national holiday.
+Thanksgiving became recognized as a national holiday 38 years later.
 This is an easy book to read for young students.

 I have created a turkey story map that you can use with the fiction stories.
 Click on the image below to get a copy of the story map.
 If you like this activity, I also have a Thanksgiving Turkey Unit that includes this story map and other turkey activities.